 - Nonsteroidal anti-inflammatory drugs for pain relief

-- Tricyclic antidepressants, to relax your bladder and block pain
+- Tricyclic antidepressants, which may relax your bladder and block pain

-- Nerve Stimulation, Transcutaneous electrical nerve stimulation, TENS, uses electrical pulses to possibly reduce frequency of urination.
+- Nerve Stimulation, Transcutaneous electrical nerve stimulation, TENS, which uses electrical pulses to possibly reduce frequency of urination

 For more information, visit the Interstitial Cystitis Association.